 - 9. These options were previously termed 'supply-side' options.
 As we have previously screened a large proportion of our supply needs through options, we did not identify any additional schemes that may be able to provide water supplies for average and/or peak condition that were not previously considered in WRMP14 and WRMP19. - 10.
 Our options were further separated into those relating to: - abstraction at new or existing sites, and those where new or additional treatment would result in an increase in yield - treatment options - pipeline transfer and bulk supplies - 11.
-The options were screened against the following assessment criteria to identify whether any should be rejected for specific reasons.
+The options were screened against the following assessment criteria (Table 36) to identify whether any should be rejected for specific reasons.

-Table 35 Assessment criteria for option screening
+Table 36 Assessment criteria for option screening

-Initial screening criteria option catchment, i.e., whether there is a sustainable source of water available for the option.
+Initial screening criteria CAMS status Catchment Abstraction Management Strategy (CAMS) - The Environment Agency (EA) guidance on water availability within the option catchment, i.e., whether there is a sustainable source of water available for the option.
 WFD status Water Framework Directive (WFD) - Does the option affect the status of any WFD waterbody?
 WFD risk of deterioration Does the option add any risk of deterioration to a WFD waterbody?
 Risk to designated sites Are there any designated sites that could be affected by the option?
 Secondary screening criteria Customers Are customers likely to object to the option.
 Other abstractors / water companies Does the option affect other abstractors?
 Yield uncertainty Are there concerns that the option may not provide as much water as hoped for?
 Water Quality Are there any water quality concerns with the source water that are not treated by the option?
 Change in DO of scheme Does the option provide a significant volume of water?
 Flexibility Can the yield of the scheme be increased/decreased if needed?
 Technical Difficulty Are there any significant technical difficulties associated with delivering the option?
 Sustainability Is the option sustainable?
 Social Impact (people and places) Does the option affect people?
 Social Impact (flood resilience) Does the option impact flood resilience?
 Social Impact (drought resilience) Does the option impact drought resilience?